epsilon537/boxlambda/docs/sw-test-build-forth-core.md

 ### Running Forth Core Test Manually

-At this point you could just flash the software onto the target using the command `make forth_core_flash_sw`.
+At this point, you can simply flash the software onto the target using the command `make forth_core_flash_sw`.
 I avoid that, however, because I'm worried about wearing out the board's flash memory.
 Instead, I use OpenOCD+GDB to load the software onto the target:

-Set the board swithes all to off.
+Set all board switches to off.
 This causes the bootloader to spin after booting up, allowing OpenOCD/GDB to connect.

-Open a new terminal window, activate the boxlambda environment and start OpenOCD:
+Open a new terminal window, activate the boxlambda environment, and start OpenOCD:

 ```
 cd <boxlambda root dir>